Cognitive Dissonance: Understanding Inner Conflict

 Disassociation

 When we spot the contradiction, the opposing ideas create tension, we masterfully resolve the tension by keeping opposing beliefs in their own corners, surrounded by complimenting contexts.
-We believe we are a wonderful husband and father while we are galivanting off with the woman from the office; we proudly partake in communion, donate to the church but believe in evolution.
+We believe we are a wonderful husband and father while we are gallivanting off with the woman from the office; we proudly partake in communion, donate to the church but believe in evolution.

 Without careful self-reflection, we slip into deceptions to resolve cognitive dissonance between actions and beliefs.
 We justify or ignore unhealthy behaviors even when those actions obviously conflict with self-perceptions.